mharen/mharen.github.io/_posts/2012/2012-11-19-fun-times-at-niagara-falls.md

 title: Fun Times at Niagara Falls With the Kiddos
 ---

 Wife and I first visited Niagara falls as something of a last little vacation before Thing1 was born.
 We’d never been and were curious what all the fuss was about.
-It gave us a fun story actually…
+It gave us a fun story actually...

 > The car broke down on the way out.
 We were determined, though.
 We were towed to a shop where we left it to be fixed and took a rental to the rest of the way.
 We had a great overnight trip, saw the falls, laughed, etc., and then returned to God-forsaken Youngstown to pick up the car.

 Good times.
 Anyway, we happened to find ourselves in Canada again last month.
 I had an appointment at the border crossing at Niagara Falls to interview for my Nexus trusted traveler card so we had a perfect opportunity to visit again.

-But now we have a gaggle of children…so it’s even better :)
+But now we have a gaggle of children...so it’s even better :)

 ![2012-10-26 15.37.28.jpg](/assets/2012/2012-10-26 15.37.28.jpg)